Alexaandrepaiva/Calculo-Numerico/README.md

 2. Para importar arquivos, importe um ou mais arquivo da seguinte maneira:

 ```
+from CalculoNumerico import zeros
 from CalculoNumerico import linearSystem as ls
+from CalculoNumerico import polinomios as pl
+from CalculoNu
 ```